MicrosoftDocs/xamarin-docs/docs/ios/platform/multitasking.md

 Even for apps that are already using iOS 8's design guides and best practices, efficient resource management might still be an issue.
 In iOS 9, apps no longer have exclusive use of memory, CPU or other system resources.

 As a result, you must fine-tune your Xamarin.iOS app to use system resources effectively or it faces termination under low memory situations.
-This is equally true of apps that opt-out of multitasking, since a second app might still be run in a Slide Over panel or a Picture in Picture window requiring extra resources or causing the refresh rate to fall below 60 frames per second.
+This is equally true of apps that opt out of multitasking, since a second app might still be run in a Slide Over panel or a Picture in Picture window requiring extra resources or causing the refresh rate to fall below 60 frames per second.

 Consider the following user actions and their implications: